-Kubernetes (also known as K8s on public forums) is a powerful system that was developed by Google for management of containerized applications in a clustered environment in 2014.
+Kubernetes (also known as K8s on public forums) is a powerful system that was developed by Google for the management of containerized applications in a clustered environment in 2014.

-While Kubernetes has been listed as one of the growing aspects of cloud computing, security has also remained top of mind for the majority of users.
+While Kubernetes is listed as one of the growing aspects of cloud computing, security has also remained top of mind for the majority of users.
 However, this concern for security has been raised with Kubernetes, often leading users to believe they could have one but not the other without some aspect suffering.

 Kata Containers is an open-source project that tackles these concerns and issues surrounding Kubernetes.
 Kata Containers is not only the solution to security concerns in regards to containers but is also contributing to the advancement and future of Kubernetes.